michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 ```matlab
 [sR, pW] = wRnB_extract_Rhythmic_signals(data_epochs,'alpha', 4,'J', 8);
 ```
-J :  number of wavelet decomposition scale
+J :  Set the number of wavelet scales where the arhytmic component is filtered out

 'J' must be lower than the logarithm base 2 of 'Nsample'

 alpha: Controls for the amount of regularity in the signal

-scale: According to the sample frequency of your dataset, the computation of the beta slope
+scale: According to the sample frequency of your dataset, the beta slope needs to be computed within a set specific scales avoiding border effects.

 **3. Execute script**